 This implies that the adoption of IR by firms has not yet translated to a substantial performance although it will eventually affect performance over time.
 That is, most investors and customers contributing to the firm activities do not consider IR as one of the variables needed in the process of decision making.
 One major reason for this is the seemingly imperfect market within the nation's economy, which subjects entities to incomplete information (asymmetry).
-More also, the long run relationship which subsists between IR and performance of firms.
+More also, the long run relationship which subsists between IR and performance implies that over a long period of time, IR will evolve to be a major factor determining the performance of firms.
 This is probable as prospective investors over time pay attention to details reported in financial statements and relevant reports, which will then inform the decisions of long-term investors and other stakeholders.